tecnico-sec/Fake-Signature-Attack/README.md

 # Lab guide:
 ## Goals
 The goal of this repository is to learn how to execute a collision attack on hash algorithm sha-1.
-You will learn how to use an Open-Source Python function on your local machine and also analyse the function step-by-step.
+You will learn how to use an Open-Source Python function on your local machine to perform the attack.
 We will use the function of the following public repository: https://github.com/nneonneo/sha1collider.

 ## Introduction